-First Class is Monday, January 7, from 3:00 to 4:50 Attendance at the first class is mandatory.
+First Class is Monday, January 12, from 3:15 until 5:05, in room 3171.
+Attendance at the first class is mandatory.
 Readings will be placed in your mail folder before class.
 Also see readings schedule below.

 Each student must schedule a 30 minute meeting with the clinic faculty during the first week of classes.
+Times are available on January 8 and 9.
 Link to the google-docs sign-up sheet here: http://tinyurl.com/First-Week-Meeting-Sign-up

-All the course readings and forms are contained in the Clinic Binder, which you will receive at the first class.
+All the course readings and forms are contained in the Clinic Binder, which you will receive at the first meeting.
 First class readings will be placed in your mail folder.

 Out of Class Activities: